 Malleshwaram gets a street art makeover

-Street art is nothing else but an urban poetry that catches someone’s eye.
+Street art is nothing but an urban poetry that catches someone’s eye.
 Being a street artist is impossible because the city itself is the artist.
 Street art is a collective thing, participative and interactive”.

-PIN for later reference
+PIN for later reference – Malleshwaram Hogona Map

-This article may contain affiliate links.
-For full information, please see our affiliate disclaimer here.
+This article may contain affiliate links, meaning if you decide to purchase via my links, I may earn a commission at no additional cost to you.
+For complete information, please see our affiliate disclaimer here.

 About Malleshwaram

 A group of artists from Bengaluru collaboratively painted the walls and brought the by-lanes to life.
 This older planned neighbourhood of Malleshwaram has about 8 to 10 feet wide lanes that cut across the neighbourhood in horizontal and vertical lines.
-These lanes, also known as conservancies, were planned and built after the great plague of 1800s and were mainly used for the manual scavenging work.
-Later the lanes became a space for parking vehicles and eventually fell into complete disuse.
+These lanes, also known as conservancies, were planned and built after the great plague of the 1800s and were mainly used for manual scavenging work.
+Later, the lanes became a space for parking vehicles and eventually fell into complete disuse.

 About Malleshwaram Hogana